booch/resume/README.md

-I maintain 3 formats of my résumé -- Word, HTML, and plain text.

-This turns out to be not so simple, since there's no good way to automate the conversion between formats.
-(The formatting ends up looking terrible.)
-So I've decided that keeping the HTML and text versions in git will let me see the changes much more easily.
-This way, I'll be able to easily see that the changes between all 3 formats are consistent.

-NOTE: I'm seriously considering converting the text version to MultiMarkdown, and generating HTML and PDF versions (and maybe a Word version) from that.
+I need to provide my résumé in several formats, due to requirements that different companies have.

+After several years of manually updating 3 different formats, I decided to maintain and update only a Markdown version, and generate all the other formats from that.
+I tried using MultiMarkdown at first, but then settled on Pandoc's variant of Markdown, since Pandoc makes it easier to generate more formats.

 Having my résumé in git will also help me track changes over time.
-And it'll give me the possibility of "forking" my résumé for different purposes.
+And it will give me the possibility of "forking" my résumé for different purposes.

 -- Craig Buchek